 Now, the term refers to firms that provide services like investment planning, retirement account support, and banking.
 These companies often serve both individuals and businesses.

 Wirehouses usually have large teams of financial advisors, analysts, and other specialists.
-Their size lets them offer tools, research, and service models that smaller firms may not provide.
+Their size allows them to offer tools, research, and service models that smaller firms may not offer.

 Wirehouses During the 2008 Financial Crisis